bonfire-networks/bonfire-app/docs/DEPLOY.md

 4. Run `just config` to initialise some default config and then edit the config in the `./.env` file (see [prepare the config](#preparing-the-config-in-env) for details about what to edit).

+5. Run `just setup` (not setup-dev as suggested by the output of the `just config` step).

-5. Run `just rel-build` to create an elixir release.
+6. Run `just rel-build` to create an elixir release.
 This will create an executable in your `_build/prod/rel/bonfire` directory.
 Note that you will need `just` to pass in the `.env` file to the executable, like so: `just cmd _build/prod/rel/bonfire/bin/bonfire <bonfire command>`.
 Alternatively, this file can be sourced by `source .env` instead.
 We will be using the `bin/bonfire` executable as called from `just` from here on.

-6. Running the release
+7. Running the release

 - Create a database, and a user, fill out the `.env` with your credentials and secrets